AugmentedAJ/Long-Context-Code-Bench/CONTRIBUTING.md

 ## Documentation

 - Update `README.md` for user-facing changes
-- Update `prd.md` for requirement changes
+- Update design and requirements docs under `docs/` as needed
 - Add docstrings to all public functions and classes
 - Update `CHANGELOG.md` with your changes